School of Medicine

 Biography

-Prior to this, Jake worked at the University of Sheffield, exploring the use of self-monitoring in primary care.
-His work at Sheffield also explored healthcare applications of the Internet of Things (IoT).
-Jake's PhD, completed in 2018, focussed on a machine-learning approach to the prediction of depression and anxiety in older adults.
-This included an exploration of users' and clinicians' views on the use of digital technology to maintain and monitor mental health.
+Prior to this, Jake worked at the University of Sheffield, exploring the use of self-monitoring in primary care and healthcare applications of the Internet of Things (IoT).
+Jake's PhD, completed in 2018, focused on a machine-learning approach to the prediction of depression and anxiety in older adults, along with qualitative studies to explore older adult users' and clinicians' views on the use of digital technology to maintain and monitor mental health.

 Jake also holds an MA in linguistics, as part of which he explored the potential of language learning as a therapy against cognitive decline.